 Federal Instrumentalities, and U.S. Government Supported Corporate Debt Notes/Bonds are rated "AA+" by Standard & Poor's.
 The investments in Municipal Obligations are rated "AA" by Standard & Poor's.
-The Corporate Notes Standard & Poor's credit ratings are "AAA", "AA+", "AA", "AA-", "BIORIA PRIME and Money Market Mutual Funds are rated "AAAm" by Standard & Poor's.
-The Florida State Board of Administration Fund B ("Fund B") is not rated for credit quality.
+The Corporate Notes Standard & Poor's credit ratings are "AAA", "AA+", "AA-", "AAsafekeeping agreement for all purchased securities and requires that securities be designated as an asset of CFX.